Lorenzo-Perini/Confidence_AD/README.md

 ## Contact

-Contact the author of the paper: [lorenzo.perini@kuleuven.be](mailto:lorenzo.perini@kuleuven.be)
+Contact the author of the paper: [lorenzo.perini@kuleuven.be](mailto:lorenzo.perini@kuleuven.be).

 ## References

 [1] Perini, L., Vercruyssen, V., Davis, J.: *Quantifying the confidence of anomaly detectors in their example-wise predictions.* In: The European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases.
-Springer Verlag (2020)
+Springer Verlag (2020).